NeildKenny/leet-code/README.md

 ## Frontend

 Open `frontend/login.html` in your browser after starting the backend.
 From there you can navigate to the registration page to create an account.
-After either logging in or completing registration you are taken to `notes.html` where you can create campaigns and notes.
-All pages include a theme toggle for light or dark mode.
-The interface now has a friendlier layout with rounded panels and colorful buttons.
+Once logged in you land on `campaigns.html` which lists the campaigns where you are the DM or a player.
+Clicking a campaign opens `notes.html` showing only the notes for that campaign.
+All pages include a theme toggle for light or dark mode and the layout uses colorful rounded panels.